bmrb-io/starobj/README.md

 See `test` subdirectory for code examples.

+**Required**:

-BMRB SAS parser and an NMR-STAR dictionary are required.
+BMRB SAS parser and an NMR-STAR dictionary.
 The former is on GitHub, the latter is available from BMRB's subversion repository: http://svn.bmrb.wisc.edu/svn/nmr-star-software-dictionaries/validator/development/dict.sqlt3

+PyGreSQL (although it can be trivially changed to `psycopg2`, see `db.py`), v.5 recommended.